usaid-cs/yesterday-i-learned/random.md

 - [The Ivory Coast](https://en.wikipedia.org/wiki/Ivory_Coast) is a country in west Africa.
 - Faster RAM can be used in slower slots (provided that the type is the same).
 - DDR4 RAM is not backwards compatible with DDR3 slots.
-- _Baguettes_ can translate to chopsticks.
-So, baguettes might just mean tiny sticks (bâton being the big stick).
-Interestingly, [it is the dough, not the shape](https://en.wikipedia.org/wiki/Baguette), that is defined in French law.
 - Charisma is essentially the ability to tell good stories.
 - [Apparently](http://www.beyondhogwarts.com/harry-potter/articles/doing-the-math-how-many-kids-are-at-hogwarts.html), there are only ~280 students in Hogwarts at any time.
 - The [Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale) is how tall the waves are given a certain wind speed.
 If the waves are 9ft tall, then the Beaufort scale is 9ft.